Sage-Bionetworks/sage-monorepo/docs/collect-challenge-resource-metrics.md

   - when the user connects to Kibana
   - when the Beat agents pushes data to Elasticsearch/Logstash
 - Deploy the Beat agents using Docker.
+- Configure the `aws` module of Metricbeat to collect CloudWatch data, including billing information.
 - Create a custom dashboard in Kibana that shows all the information relevant.
 - Collect logs generated by the Challenge Orchestrator.
 - Collect GPU usage.